-Around the newsroom, we often joke about how our work makes people mad sometimes.
+Around the newsroom, we often joke about how our work sometimes makes people mad.
 We’ve been accused of chasing scandals, promoting gossip or trashing groups on campus.
 We’ve been accused of not having school spirit or not caring about positive things.

-The Optimist is emails –lots and lots of emails.
+The Optimist is emails – lots and lots of emails.
 It’s putting Dr. Phil Schubert on speakerphone while he’s in the airport and you’re in your car frantically trying to take notes on a piece of scrap paper.
 It’s knocking on faculty office doors and begging them for an interview.
-It’s chatting in the Campus Center with club presidents and learning how they feel about changes to the pledging process.
+It’s chatting in the Campus Center with club presidents and learning what they think about changes to the pledging process.

 The Optimist is finding out a football player was arrested for sexual assault and writing about it on your phone on the bus in another state.
 It’s sitting down to talk with that same student and finding out he claims innocence and believes he was falsely accused.
 It’s scouring legal documents, calling the district attorney’s office and wondering if you have the real story or if you’ll ever know what really happened.

 The Optimist is arguing over which club should get an honorable mention in the Sing Song edition.
 It’s ordering pizza for long nights of designing.
 It’s staying up all night just to make sure every word lines up on the pages even though we know thousands of copies will end up in the recycle bin or a papier-mâché float or lining a dog kennel.

 The Optimist is the ultimate school spirit.
 It’s almost getting hit with a firework cannon so you can get a good photo of the football team running onto the field.
 It’s running up and down from the press box to the field during the game and staying until the end even when the Wildcats are losing and most students have left.